azajay08/Corewar/README.md

 ## Champion

 This part of the project was to create our own champion.
 The champion doesn't need to be a world beater, but it has to have some functionality and stay alive at least long enough to be considered a participant.
-Our champion's name is `Conman`.
+Our champion's name is [Conman](https://github.com/azajay08/Corewar/blob/main/eval_tests/Conman.s).
 We could tell you a big story about `Conman's` strategy replicating traits of a con artist... but we just liked the name.

 <details>